KevinGr19/skill-contest/README.md

 # skill-contest

-Skill Contest is a Minecraft Spigot Plugin, made in 1.19, that adds new a new minigame to your server.
+Skill Contest is a Minecraft Spigot Plugin, made in 1.19, that adds a new minigame to your server.
-Note that this is a personal project, and not a supported public library.

 ### Gameplay
 - Teams